Free Printable Homeschool Morning Menu (Customizable)

 I want to continue to emphasize that everyone’s morning menu can have different items based on age, the child’s needs, and your family’s unique homeschool or life experience.
 I will explain what we have in our morning menu for my five-year-old and my three-year-old.

 If you are looking for content for older children, this post has some helpful content and freebies for older children.
+This homeschool morning menu was specifically made with younger children in mind.

 Because I work from home, our morning basket veers slightly from the purpose I see with many other homeschool families.
 Typically I see morning baskets that are used for family group time in the morning.
 They contain read-aloud books and activities the family does together.
 Our morning basket includes items that are special for morning play (while I’m still working) and then group activities that we do together.